SeaGL/av-linux/README.md

    5. Accept the default username of `seaglprovisioning`.
    6. Set the password to `password`.
 9. Apply firmware updates in GNOME Software, if applicable. **This is very important** as once you've switched to Aviary Linux, you can't apply these anymore due to EFI partition naming shenanigans.
 8. In a terminal, run `sudo rpm-ostree rebase ostree-unverified-registry:ghcr.io/seagl/av-linux:latest`.
-You can monitor progress of this step with `rpm-ostree status` and `sudo journalctl -fu rpm-ostreed.service`.
+The system should print logs of what it's doing as it works, but you can monitor progress of this step by running `rpm-ostree status` and/or `sudo journalctl -fu rpm-ostreed.service` in a new terminal window.
-9. When `rpm-ostree status` reports `Status: idle`, reboot.
+9. When rpm-ostree rebase` finishes (i.e. when `rpm-ostree status` reports `Status: idle`), reboot.
 10. In a terminal, rebase to the signed image with `sudo rpm-ostree rebase ostree-image-signed:docker://ghcr.io/seagl/av-linux:latest`.
 11. When `rpm-ostree status` reports `Status: idle`, reboot.